Pre-Arrival Student Guide

 Your flight information

-It is very important that you share your flight details with the admissions office by July 30, at least one month before arrival, so we know when you are arriving.
-The best thing to do is to forward us your flight confirmation when you book your flight.
+It is very important that you forward your flight details to your local enrollment team or the Pasadena campus staff at [email protected] by August 1, so we know when you are arriving.
 We are also happy to help book the flight for you, so feel free to reach out to your local office for help.
-If possible, please book your flight for daytime arrival to Pasadena so your roommates and staff can be awake to give you a warm welcome!
+When possible, book your arrival flights between 6am-8pm PST, so your roommates and staff can be awake to give you a warm welcome!

 Your arrival in the USA